Monday, October 10, 2011

 -- Can I make my Sim stop aging or keep them from aging up to the next age bracket?

 Yes, it's in the main game options (Start button) under Options.
 You can uncheck the Enable Aging button, then hit X to save and exit (be sure you hit X and not some other button!).
-See the question/answer below about birthday cakes and aging up if you want to make Sims reach a new age bracket while aging is turned off.
+See the question/answer further below about birthday cakes and aging up if you want to make Sims reach a new age bracket while aging is turned off.
 Seriously, it's important.
 Go look.

 -- My Criminal Sim won't go to work!
 The "Go to Work" button is greyed out, the car pool doesn't show up, and walking up to the building and clicking it doesn't give the option to go to work.
 It also doesn't seem to be affecting if he/she will get fired or not?